You Don't Know Jack (franchise): Jack Attack

-Jack Attack ends after either all seven subjects are either (a) matched with the right answer, or (b) attempted twice (some subjects are attempted three times).
-The exceptions are in some episodes of You Don't Know Jack 2011 and iOS, and all episodes of the Facebook version and You Don't Know Jack 2015, where all seven subjects are only shown once.

-In Full Stream, only six subjects are given per "Attack".
-In each case, the same clue and subject in the center of the screen are presented to the players, with six associated words—added two at a time—can all be available at once, and more than one answer can be correct.
-Players earn money for correct choices and lose money for incorrect choices.
-Then the players choose their answers, the less money is earned or lost per choice (either $1,000, $500, or $100).
-And since each player answers separately on their device, all players can score—either positively or negatively—on all the answers, but only once per selected answer.

 In all versions of the game, the running total of each player's score is not shown anywhere on the screen during Jack Attack, and this part of the game is usually accompanied by ominous music or ambient sounds.
 This creates tension between players because of the uncertainty of ranking, and the unsettling atmosphere.

 Game show theme

 Throughout the You Don't Know Jack franchise, there has been a running theme of You Don't Know Jack taking place on a self-titled televised game show where the players are the contestants.
-This idea is shown by satirical fake commercials that can be heard while starting the game, and in most games, after the game has finished (see below).
+This idea is shown by satirical fake commercials that can be heard while starting the game, and in most games, after the game has finished.

-In Full Stream, instead of the game taking place on a traditional broadcast TV game show, the game becomes a show hosted on a fictional streaming service called Binjpipe.
-Between questions, the game navigates through the Binjpipe interface.
-During the game, a new female host (representing Binjpipe) speaks before the game, and hosts some question types like Binjpipe Recommends and Data Mining.